 Laws & Regulations

-Who needs the New York State Boating Safety Certificate?
+Who needs to take the New York boaters safety course?

 All boaters born on or after May 1st, 1996 are required to successfully complete an approved boater education course in order to operate a motorboat.
 BOATERexam.com® is a delegated provider for the New York State Parks.